 Once the Website is Made by ADI

-When clicking through any of the elements you will see you can edit almost anything already created.
-You can also change the design of elements such as the header.
-This is the beauty of Wix.
+When clicking through any of the elements, you can edit almost anything already created.
+You can also change the design of elements, such as the header.
+This is the beauty of WIX.

 Changing from WIX ADI to WIX Editor

-This is why WIX provides users with the ability to change from WIX ADI to the WIX Editor, although you can’t change from the WIX Editor to the ADI, due to the ADI’s limitations.
-Also you can change back to the ADI from the Editor but any changes made on the Editor won’t be transferred across, again due to the ADI’s limitations.
+This is why WIX allows users to change from WIX ADI to the WIX Editor, although you can’t change from the WIX Editor to the ADI due to the ADI’s limitations.
+Also, you can change back to the ADI from the Editor, but any changes made on the Editor won’t be transferred across again due to the ADI’s limitations.

 To find out more about the WIX Editor, see our video guide: